In 2013, I was asked by San Francisco’s Legion of Honor museum to help with a special conservation project.

 Some architectural elements in need of consolidating or re-gilding were the 10 foot pilasters, or half columns.
 They each consisted of coves, flutes and half rounds with the beautifully carved “chandelles” attached as a decorative element.
 Each pilaster also had a base and capitol.
 Between the pilasters were mouldings that made up the panels, the carved doors, door surrounds, and mirror surrounds.
 Those were the gilded elements, all other areas were painstakingly painted around each of the re-installed elements.

 Each element was evaluated to determine what the original gilded surface had been, and whether that original surface could be saved.
 Some objects had as many as 3 previous over gildings.
-They were cleaned, old paints removed, gesso consolidated and replaced, clay colors matched, water gilded with a heavy 23.75K leaf, and finally toned, if necessary, to match the surrounding areas.
-If a carved area was missing, it was expertly replaced.
+They were cleaned, old paints removed, gesso consolidated and replaced, clay colors matched, water gilded with a heavy 23.75K leaf, and finally toned.
+If a carved area was missing, it was expertly replaced by master carver Adam Thorpe.

 Most of the elements were water gilded in the traditional manner, with rabbitskin glue based gesso, colored gilders clay, Sepp Leaf’s heavy gold, and burnished or left matte in the original patterns.